SFe-Team-was-taken/SFe/sfe32-latest/format-specification/sfe-format-specification.md

 The shdr sub-chunk contains the headers for the sample data.

 It is a multiple of 46 bytes.

+### achSampleName Changes

+- In SoundFont® 2.04, achSampleName must be an ASCII string.
+- Now, UTF-8 replaces ASCII, allowing more characters to be written.

 ### Sample Rate Limit Changes